First measurement of the absolute branching fractions of $\Sigma^+$ nonleptonic decays and test of the $\Delta I = 1/2$ rule

 Furthermore, the $A$ and $B$ amplitudes of the nonleptonic decays of $\Sigma^+$ have been updated based on the BFs obtained in this work, combined with the latest BESIII result of the decay parameter~\cite{BESIII:2025jxt}.
-The detailed numerical values can be found in Sec.\ref{sec:A1}.
-Together with the $A$ and $B$ amplitudes for $\Sigma^-$ decay (extracted with the PDG values), the $\Delta I = 1/2$ rule could be quantitatively tested (in units of $G_F m^2_{\pi^+}$): \begin{linenomath*}
+The detailed numerical values can be found in appendix~\ref{sec:A1}.
+These more precise measurements will provide a crucial foundation for future studies of CP violation and rare decays in the $\Sigma^+$ sector.
+Together with the $A$ and $B$ amplitudes for $\Sigma^-$ decay (extracted with the PDG values), the $\Delta I = 1/2$ rule could be quantitatively tested (in units of $G_F m^2_{\pi^+}$):

-\end{linenomath*} Notably, both quantities deviate from zero by more than $5\sigma$, providing the first compelling evidence for a non-negligible $\Delta I = 3/2$ transition amplitude in $\Sigma$ hyperon decays.
+Notably, both quantities deviate from zero by more than $5\sigma$, providing the first compelling evidence for a non-negligible $\Delta I = 3/2$ transition amplitude in $\Sigma$ hyperon decays.
 The observed violation of the $\Delta I = 1/2$ rule in hyperon decays could help to elucidate the underlying dynamics of isospin symmetry breaking in weak decays.
-In Sec.~\ref{sec:A2}, we present the measured amplitudes of the $S$-wave and $P$-wave, together with the corresponding theoretical predictions from various models.
-Given the improved precision of experimental data, it is clear that none of the current theoretical models accurately reproduces the measurement.
-This obvious discrepancy suggests that PCAC may not hold in hyperon decays, or that there exist other underlying features, which underscores further efforts to resolve the longstanding $S$-wave/$P$-wave puzzle.
+In appendix~\ref{sec:A2}, we present the measured amplitudes of the $S$-wave and $P$-wave, together with the corresponding theoretical predictions from various models.
+Although some models can approximately reproduce parts of the data, none of the existing theoretical frameworks provide a complete description of the observed pattern of amplitudes.
+The improved experimental precision reported in this work, therefore, provides important new input for understanding the nonperturbative dynamics of nonleptonic weak decays in baryon systems.

 \textbf{Acknowledgement}

 The BESIII Collaboration thanks the staff of BEPCII (https://cstr.cn/31109.02.BEPC) and the IHEP computing center for their strong support.
 The authors would like to extend thanks to Prof. Jusak Tandean for useful discussions and helpful advice.
 This work is supported in part by National Key R\&D Program of China under Contracts Nos.
 2023YFA1606000, 2023YFA1606704; National Natural Science Foundation of China (NSFC) under Contracts Nos.
 11635010, 11935015, 11935016, 11935018, 12025502, 12035009, 12035013, 12061131003, 12165022, 12192260, 12192261, 12192262, 12192263, 12192264, 12192265, 12221005, 12225509, 12235017, 12342502, 12361141819; the China Postdoctoral Science Foundation under Grant No. 2024M753040; the Postdoctoral Fellowship Program of China Postdoctoral Science Foundation under Grant No. GZC20241608; the Chinese Academy of Sciences (CAS) Large-Scale Scientific Facility Program; the Strategic Priority Research Program of Chinese Academy of Sciences under Contract No. XDA0480600; CAS under Contract No. YSBR-101; 100 Talents Program of CAS; The Institute of Nuclear and Particle Physics (INPAC) and Shanghai Key Laboratory for Particle Physics and Cosmology; Yunnan Fundamental Research Project under Contract No. 202301AT070162; ERC under Contract No. 758462; German Research Foundation DFG under Contract No. FOR5327; Istituto Nazionale di Fisica Nucleare, Italy; Knut and Alice Wallenberg Foundation under Contracts Nos.
 2021.0174, 2021.0299; Ministry of Development of Turkey under Contract No. DPT2006K-120470; National Research Foundation of Korea under Contract No. NRF-2022R1A2C1092335; National Science and Technology fund of Mongolia; Polish National Science Centre under Contract No. 2024/53/B/ST2/00975; STFC (United Kingdom); Swedish Research Council under Contract No. 2019.04595; U. S. Department of Energy under Contract No. DE-FG02-05ER41374.